lhhmmiii/Smart-Chatbot/README.md

 # 📝 Smart-Document-Summarization-and-QA-Assistantt

 This repository contains a chatbot application developed using [Chainlit](https://www.chainlit.io/) and various AI-powered services.
-The chatbot is designed to summarize documents, web content, and user-inputted text, with a focus on Vietnamese language documents.
+The chatbot is designed to summarize documents, and user-inputted text, with a focus on Vietnamese language documents.

 ## ✨ Features